Ek Bar Mooskura Do

-Ek Bar Mooskura Do (English: Smile once) is a 1972 Hindi Language drama film directed by Ram Mukherjee.
+Ek Bar Mooskura Do (English: Smile Once) is a 1972 Hindi language drama film directed by Ram Mukherjee.
 The film stars Joy Mukherjee, Tanuja and Deb Mukherjee.
-O. P. Nayyar's hit music was one of the plus point of this film.
-Almost all the songs of the film were enjoyable.
-Particularly, "Tu Auron Ki Kyun Ho Gayi" sung by Kishore Kumar is considered one of his best, heart-touching, passionate and fastest songs.
-This song is solo version.
-The other version of this song is sung by Kishore Kumar and Asha Bhosle as duet version.
+O. P. Nayyar's hit music was one of the strengths of this film.
+Particularly, "Tu Auron Ki Kyun Ho Gayi" sung by Kishore Kumar as a solo is considered one of his best, heart-touching, passionate and fastest songs.
+The other version of this song is sung by Kishore Kumar and Asha Bhosle a duet.
 Lyrics were written by S. H. Bihari, Indeevar and Shevan Rizvi.